atran-takara/.dotfiles/README.md

-﻿# nvim-cfg
+﻿# dotfiles
-LazyVim changes for my workflow.
+dotfiles for my workflow.